 - Mailchimp (Yes/No)

-Obviously, there is a massive backlog of past articles, and every time an idea pops in my head, I create an entry.
+There is a massive backlog of past articles, and I create an entry whenever an idea pops into my head.

 Sometimes I write a little description or link to a source.
 This helps me generate a backlog of ideas.

 I mostly only write one day in advance, but sometimes when I have some spare time, I write blogs upfront for a rainy day.

 2. Write about your learnings